Xiaoguo-Zheng/TDOscanner/README.md

 ## Citation
 If you use TDO-scanner in your research, please cite:

-TDO-scanner: A tool for scanning genome and transcriptome for specific sequence motifs.
+TDOscanner: A tool for scanning genome and transcriptome for specific sequence motifs.
-Developed by Xiaoguo Zheng (zhengxiaoguo@sjtu.edu.cn)

 ##License
 MIT license